PIH/pih-pentaho/README.md

 =====================

-Necessary Kettle variables:
+Parameter(s) to set:

-PIH_PENTAHO_HOME  -- points to the top-level directory where the jobs and transforms subfolders should be found PIH_PENTAHO_COUNTRY  -- [malawi,haiti] -- controls which config file is loaded at config/[country].properties
+PIH_PENTAHO_HOME  -- points to the top-level directory where the pih-pentaho project can be found

 =====================